xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ### Routing and Forwarding

 The foundation technology used in this design is Segment Routing (SR) with a MPLS based Data Plane.
 Because rural broadband designs are typically small enough to run a single IGP domain, the focus of the design is on intra-domain forwarding.
-For networks that exceed the scale limits of a single domain, refer to the Inter-Domain Operation guidelines of the Converged SDN Transport design.
+For networks that exceed the scale limits of a single domain, refer to the [Inter-Domain Operation](https://xrdocs.io/design/blogs/latest-converged-sdn-transport-hld#inter-domain-operation) guidelines of the Converged SDN Transport design.

-Segment Routing dramatically reduces the amount of protocols needed in a Service Provider Network.
+Segment Routing reduces the amount of protocols needed in a Service Provider Network.
 Simple extensions to traditional IGP protocols like ISIS or OSPF provide full Intra-Domain Routing and Forwarding Information over a label switched infrastructure, along with High Availability (HA) and Fast Re-Route (FRR) capabilities.

 Segment Routing introduces the idea of a Prefix Segment Identifier or Prefix-SID.
 A prefix-SID identifies the router and must be unique for every router in the IGP Domain.
 Prefix-SID is statically allocated by the network operator in the IGP configuration process.
 The Prefix-SID is advertised by the IGP protocol which eliminates the need to use LDP or RSVP protocol to exchange MPLS labels.